island-is/island.is/apps/skilavottord/README.md

 ## Application

-### User frontend
+### Citizen frontend

 URL: [https://island.is/app/skilavottord/my-cars](https://island.is/app/skilavottord/my-cars)

-This site shows a list of vehicles that a user own.
+This site shows a list of vehicles that a user owns.
 The user can mark their car for recycling and get information on where to leave the car.
-While the car is in the recycling process the page will show an update of the status accordingly.
+While the car is in the recycling process the page will show and update the status accordingly.

 ### Company frontend

 URL: [https://island.is/app/skilavottord/deregister-vehicle](https://island.is/app/skilavottord/deregister-vehicle)

-If a user is registered as an employee of a recycling company, they can log in here to deregister vehicles that user's have previously prepared for recycling.
+If users are registered as an employee of a recycling company, they can log in here to deregister vehicles that citizens have marked for recycling.

 ### Fund frontend

 URL: [https://island.is/app/skilavottord/recycled-vehicles](https://island.is/app/skilavottord/deregister-vehicle)

-If a user is registered as an employee of Fjársýsla ríkisins, they can log in here to see a list of all vehicles that has completed the process of being deregistered and recycled.
+If users are registered as an employee of Fjársýsla ríkisins, they can log in here to see a list of all vehicles that has completed the process of being deregistered and recycled.

 This page also lists all available recycling companies.